open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 .. code-block:: none

-   Important dates or events associated with this <object_name>.
+   Important dates or events associated with the <object_name>.

 Deprecation descriptions
 ------------------------